viveksgr/NEMO_scripts/README.md

 Workflow:
 1. task_scripts
 Scripts to run the perceptual rating task.
-1. Behav_process:
-Scripts to analyze the perceptual and chemical properties of the odors.
 2. Basic preprocess:
 Preprocessing of .nii images, generation of masks and sniff contrast, and computation of neural RSM and t-snr.
+Scripts to analyze the perceptual properties of the odors.
 3. FIR_model:
 FIR model to extract a scalar odor response for a given voxel in a subject at an instant of time.
 4. Mnemonic: